5.2.2 Data Display

 -

-Log in to the development board via SSH and start the relevant programs on the board:
+Log into the development board via SSH and launch the relevant onboard programs:

 - Foxy